Margarita Colberg

 Crambin ribbon model

-Predicting the configurational entropy and mean first passage times of a model protein using machine learning methods
+Predicting the configurational entropy of a model protein chain using machine learning methods